 1. Keep your mouth clean.

-Health giving oral hygiene is about keeping the mouth clean, not sterile.
-We encourage the use of oral hygiene products and strategies that help reduce the risk of ‘bad bugs’ colonizing in the mouth.
-These bad bugs encourage an acidic pH in the mouth which slows the healing of canker sores.
+Instead, we’re trying to use oral hygiene products and strategies that help reduce the risk of ‘thug bugs’ colonizing in the mouth.
+Why?
+These thug bugs are implicated with issues like tooth decay and gum disease, and they also encourage an acidic oral pH, which slows the healing of canker sores.

-Using products that only have ingredients designed to help support, heal and soothe and learning how to brush your teeth, floss consciously and clean your tongue are all excellent strategies to support optimal oral health.
+Learning how to brush your teeth, floss consciously, and clean your tongue are all excellent strategies to reduce the thug bug numbers and support optimal oral health.

-Another ancient strategy that helps maintain a clean mouth while encouraging a balanced oral pH is oil pulling.
-In fact, we dedicated an article titled, ‘How oil pulling helps improve oral health and whole body wellness’ to this oral hygiene strategy that has stood the test of time.
+Another (ancient) strategy that helps maintain a clean mouth and encourage a balanced oral pH is oil pulling.
+In fact, we dedicated an entire article to this oral hygiene strategy that has stood the test of time: ‘How oil pulling helps improve oral health and whole-body wellness’.